zzolo/zzolo.github.com/pages/cv.md

 The following are significant projects that I have created or contributed to on Github.

+* [Lumière](https://github.com/zzolo/lumiere) is a hardware project that allows anyone to change the color of our holiday lights.
+* [Totoro](https://github.com/zzolo/totoro) is an experiment in visualizing live bus time arrivals for placement within bus stops.
 * [Simple Map](http://code.minnpost.com/simple-map-d3/) is a Javascript library for making maps in D3 with some basic configuration.
 * [Legislature Tracker](http://code.minnpost.com/legislature-tracker/) is a UI and editorial layer on top of the Open States API for a specific state.
 * [jQuery Vertical Timeline](https://github.com/MinnPost/jquery-vertical-timeline) is a port/enhancement of the Vertical Timeline tool; it is much more flexible and configurable.